A Complete Black Olive Tree AKA Shady Lady Care Guide

 Leaf drop

-The Black Olive Tree is prone to leaf drop, particularly with changes of environment or changing seasons.
+The Black Olive Tree is prone to leaf drop, particularly with environmental changes, inconsistent care, or changing seasons.
 You may see your plant drop all its leaves—and very quickly—causing understandable alarm and concern.
 However, if your plant is receiving the care it requires, then there is nothing to worry about: sudden leaf drop is normal for the Black Olive Tree and the leaves usually grow back with some time.
 If you’d like to speed up the process, expose your plant to more light by either shifting its position in your home (or putting it outdoors if that’s an option for you), or investing in a grow light.

 How to maintain a beautiful and healthy Black Olive Tree